goschtl/zope/bluebream/website/docs/v1.0/manual/configuration.rst

 These meta-directives are commonly placed in a file called meta.zcml.

-The schema of a directive, which commonly lives in a file called metadirectives.py, is a simple Zope 3 schema whose fields describe the available attributes for the directive.
+The schema of a directive, which commonly lives in a file called ``metadirectives.py``, is a simple BlueBream schema whose fields describe the available attributes for the directive.
 The configuration system uses the fields to convert and validate the values of the configuration for use.
 For example, dotted names are automatically converted to Python objects.
 There are several specialized fields specifically for the configuration machinery:

-- PythonIndentifier - This field describes a python identifier, for example a simple variable name.
+- ``PythonIndentifier`` - This field describes a python identifier, for example a simple variable name.

-- GlobalObject - An object that can be accessed as a module global, such as a class, function or constant.
+- ``GlobalObject`` - An object that can be accessed as a module global, such as a class, function or constant.

-- Tokens - A sequence that can be read from a space-separated string.
+- ``Tokens`` - A sequence that can be read from a space-separated string.
 The value_type of the field describes token type.

-- Path - A file path name, which may be input as a relative path.
+- ``Path`` - A file path name, which may be input as a relative path.
   Input paths are converted to absolute paths and normalized.

-- Bool - An extended boolean value.
+- ``Bool`` - An extended boolean value.
 Values may be input (in upper or lower case) as any of: yes, no, y, n, true, false, t, or f.

-- MessageID - Text string that should be translated.
+- ``MessageID`` - Text string that should be translated.
 Therefore the directive schema is the only place that needs to deal with internationalization.
 This satisfies part of requirement 2 above.

 The handler, which commonly lives in a file called metaconfigure.py,